 3. Replace Judgment With Curiosity.
 Just because you disagree with your partner doesn't make you right or make them a bad person.
 It also doesn't mean that you can judge or criticize them for their thoughts, beliefs, or opinions.
 Rather, be curious—ask questions to understand further what they are thinking and saying.
 This means being sensitive to their perspective despite how you feel and holding back from making assumptions before you jump to conclusions.

 4. Give Each Other Space.
 And not just physical space, but emotional space, too.
+Taking a breathing space is essential if you've been feeling emotional and vulnerable lately.
 Refrain from stifling the other person by pressuring them beyond what they are comfortable with or forcing them to do something or go somewhere they don't want to.
 Compromise is important, yes, but respecting each other's limits and need for independence and autonomy.
 When you do that, you show the other person that you truly want what is best for them, even if it doesn't involve you.

 5. Encourage And Uplift Each Other Constantly.
 Be your partner's biggest cheerleader—celebrate their achievements, shower them with compliments, and encourage them if they are feeling down.
 Also, praise them in public.
 Whether it is a dedicated post on Facebook or telling your friends something thoughtful they did, it will show your partner how proud you are to be with them.
 Contrarily, refrain from speaking ill to other people, which will only stimulate gossip and toxicity.